nfriedly/DuckDuckGo-GoogleSuggest/readme.md

 ### NginX

-NginX is a high-preformance web server.
+NginX is a high-performance web server.
 It is not required, this script will actually work without any server in front of it, but I prefer to have NginX set up as a Reverse Proxy.

 This is my current nginx script.
 For my server, I have nginx on port 80, apache on port 81, and this node.js server on port 8080: